ShineyDev/pretty/docs/meta/glossary.rst

         - ``yes``
         - ``y``

-        The following values are considered FALSE:
+        The following case-insensitive values are considered FALSE:

         - ``0``
         - ``false``